gorda/istio.io/content/en/blog/2018/egress-tcp/index.md

     caption="The original Bookinfo application"
     >}}

-### Use the database for ratings data in Bookinfo application
+### Use the database for ratings data in Bookinfo application{#use-the-database-for-ratings-data-in-Bookinfo-application}

 1. Modify the deployment spec of a version of the _ratings_ microservice that uses a MySQL database, to use your database instance.
 The spec is in [`samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml`]({{<github_blob>}}/samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml)